embeddedartistry/arduino-printf/README.md

 * `vprintf()`
 * `vsnprintf()`

-All that is necessary is to provide an implementation of a `_putchar()` function that is used to output a character to your target location.

 ## Using the Library

 To use this library in your Arduino project, you need to include the header: